anvton/anvton.github.io/_posts/2017-08-08-learning-to-self-care.md

 <br />6.
 Bring to a boil, then down to a simmer.
 Cook 30 minutes stirring occasionally.
 <br />7.
 Mash chile with potato masher until you like the consistency.
 <br />8.
 Add flavoring things to taste (except garlic).
 <br />9.
 Take off heat and serve with toppings as desired.
+We usually also make a corn bread to go with this :)